mshumko/mshumko.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
 Here is a list of my first-author and co-author publications.
+Head on over to my [CV](/cv/) to see the complete list of publications.

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>